unnamed-girl/mmoldb/readme.md

 3. `docker compose build` to rebuild the container.
 If you don't do this you won't see the changes.
 4. `docker volume rm mmoldb_postgres-data` to remove the database volume.
-5. Run the app again using steps 3-5 of the install instructions.
+5. Run the app again using the "Running" instructions.

 Debug
 -----